mikestepanov/chronos/koyeb/DEPLOYMENT.md

    - Sends to `bot-testing` channel
    - Daily testing of the reminder system

-2. **Monday Reminder** - Every Monday at 9 AM CST
+2. **Monday Reminder** - Every other Monday at 9 AM CST
    - Sends to `dev` and `design` channels
+   - Only fires on Mondays that are pay period end days
-   - Weekly timesheet reminder
+   - Standard timesheet reminder (not compliance report)

 ## Deployment Steps